 In the context of observability, SLOs are typically expressed as a percentage or a ratio, representing the desired level of performance over a given time period.
 These targets are usually defined in terms of key performance indicators (KPIs), such as response time, error rate, or availability.
 By monitoring these KPIs, teams can assess whether the service is meeting its objectives or if there is a need for improvement.

-- To finish the query choose to get the SUM, the COUNT or the AVERAGE of your metric, as well as the Smart Contract.
+- To finish the query choose to get the SUM, the COUNT, the AVERAGE, the MAXIMUM or MINIMUM of your metric.

 Time windows for the monitors to check the query on

 Example #1: not more than 2% of transactions should revert (=> 98% success rate of transactions)

 Example #2: Monitoring that the gas used by a certain contract does not succeed a treshold

 The title will display in the monitor chart as soon as you saved the monitor